Boredalien248/Stock-Market-App/README.md

               sklearn
               yfinance

-keep main.py, mymain.kv in the same folder in order to run the code
+keep main.py, mymain.kv and the virtual env in the same folder in order to run the code

-ARIMA_code.py is not needed to run the code.
+ARIMA_code.py is not needed to run the code you can run it to check the model without the app interface.